 - In the morning Unhyeongung – the royal residence.
 This palace has a small museum and a charming tearoom.

-- In the afternoon, the Olympic Park, which once served as the main sport arena during the summer Olympic Games in 1988.
-In the park, obviously there are objects and souvenirs associated with the Olympics itself.
-There is also a K-pop museum and a concert hall of K-pop music, which was created in the place of the former Olympic Gymnastics Arena.
+- In the afternoon, the Olympic Park, which once served as the main sports arena during the summer Olympic Games in 1988.
+In the park, obviously, there are objects and souvenirs associated with the Olympics itself.
+There is also a K-pop museum and a concert hall for K-pop music, which was created in the place of the former Olympic Gymnastics Arena.

-- At the end of the day, the Banpo Bridge, which has a fountain installed, with 380 jets spraying water.
-The music fountain (called: Banpo Bridge Rainbow Fountain) and Floating Islands are worth visiting especially after the sunset.
+- At the end of the day, the Banpo Bridge has a fountain installed, with 380 jets spraying water.
+The music fountain (called: Banpo Bridge Rainbow Fountain) and Floating Islands are worth visiting especially after sunset.
 The fountain show, which is a combination of light and sound, takes place twice: at 8.30 p.m. and at 9.00 p.m. and it takes 20 minutes.

-- Then, visit the Changdeokgung Palace♥.
+- Then, visit Changdeokgung Palace♥.
 There is also a beautiful “Secret Garden“♥ called Huwon.
 You should reserve for visiting this place min.
 3-4 hours.
-This is a beautiful palace, with an interesting, traditional architecture surrounded by lash green nature.
+This is a beautiful palace, with interesting, traditional architecture surrounded by lush green nature.
 The Secret Garden is a magical place, one of the most beautiful in the city.
 Changdeokgung Palace and Huwon Garden are my strongest No. 1 on the list of places to see in Seoul.
 Do not miss a visit to this place!

-- In the afternoon Insa-dong street – one of the most popular places in Seoul, willingly visited by both tourists and residents of the city.
-At weekends, the street is closed to cars, which transforms it into a large pedestrian path.
-It is worth entering the side streets, where there are small cafes and cozy restaurants serving specialties of the local cuisine.
+- In the afternoon Insa-dong street – one of the most popular places in Seoul, is willingly visited by both tourists and residents of the city.
+At weekends, the street is closed to cars, transforming into a large pedestrian path.
+It is worth entering the side streets, where there are small cafes and cosy restaurants serving specialities of the local cuisine.

 Day 10.
 Busan and Gamcheon Culture Village

-Busan is the second most-populous city in the South Korea after Seoul.
-It is the economic, cultural and educational center of southeastern Korea.
-There is a seaport that is Korea’s busiest one and the fifth-busiest in the world.
+Busan is the second-most-populous city in South Korea after Seoul.
+It is the economic, cultural and educational centre of southeastern Korea.
+There is a seaport that is Korea’s busiest and the fifth-busiest in the world.

-- In the morning train to Busan, which takes 2 hours and 40 minutes to get to the destination.
+- The morning train to Busan takes 2 hours and 40 minutes to get to the destination.

-- In the afternoon visit to Gamcheon Culture Village, called the settlement of art.
+- In the afternoon the visit to Gamcheon Culture Village, called “the settlement of art”.
 Most places are open here until 6.00 p.m.
 It’s worth planning a few hours for this place.
-In this part of the city you can find interesting murals, artistic urban installations, tiny art galleries and colorful sculptures.
+In this part of the city, you can find exciting murals, artistic urban installations, tiny art galleries and colourful sculptures.
 There are also several small restaurants and stands with street food.

-- In the evening, visiting the small Chinatown district, which is just opposite Busan Station.
+- In the evening, visit the small Chinatown district, which is just opposite Busan Station.
 There are several interesting architectural references to Chinese culture and numerous Chinese and Russian restaurants.
 A real curiosity.

 Day 11.
 Busan

-- Early in the morning visit to the Haedong Yonggungsa Temple♥, dating from 1376.
-The temple is built on the coastal rock, on the one hand surrounded by the ocean and on the other hand a dense forest.
-It is considered the most beautiful temple in Korea and no doubts – I do agree with this opinion.
+- Early in the morning visit the Haedong Yonggungsa Temple♥, dating from 1376.
+The temple is built on coastal rock, on the one hand, surrounded by the ocean and on the other hand a dense forest.
+It is considered the most beautiful temple in Korea and no doubt – I do agree with this opinion.
 Definitely, this is one of the most beautiful places I visited during my stay in Korea.
 Due to its location, the temple looks the most beautiful during sunrise.
 Do not miss a visit to this place!

 - Around noon, Oryukdo Skywalk – a footbridge with a glass floor built on the edge of a high cliff.
-We also visit a park located on a hill on the other side of the street, from which there are beautiful views of the ocean and small rocky Oryukdo Islands located just next to the shore.
-On one of them there is a lighthouse.
+We also visit a park on a hill on the other side of the street, from which there are beautiful views of the ocean and a small rocky Oryukdo Islands located just next to the shore.
+On one of them, there is a lighthouse.

 - In the afternoon, the Igidae park.
 The park was founded on a steep cliff.
 It offers great views of the bay.
 There is a 2 km long path that connects mountains with the ocean.
 It’s worth visiting this place.
-It is worthy to book min.
+It is worth booking min.
 1 hour for this place.

 - In the evening, the Busan Tower.
-Both – Busan Tower and Busan Citizens Bell standing next to it, are the unquestionable symbols of Busan.
-At the top of the tower there is an observatory, from which there is a view not only of the city, but also of the bay.
+Both – Busan Tower and Busan Citizens Bell standing next to it, are unquestionable symbols of Busan.
+At the top of the tower, there is an observatory, from which there is a view not only of the city but also of the bay.
 It is especially worth visiting this place after sunset.

 Day 12.
 Gyeongyu and Gyeongsangbuk province

-This trip is organized by Klook travel agency.
-The length of this trip is 11 hours.
+This trip named “Gyeongju Historical Daereungwon Royal Tomb*”, is organized by the Klook travel agency.
+The trip duration is 14 hours.

-- The first point of the program is Gyeongju Yangdong Village, considered as the largest inhabited museum in Korea, presenting the culture of the Joseon dynasty.
+- The first point of the program is Gyeongju Yangdong Village, considered the largest inhabited museum in Korea, which is presenting the culture of the Joseon dynasty.
 There are about 160 old buildings, some of them are thatched.

-- Then next stop at the Seokguram temple, where there is a grotto of a “Smiling Buddha“.
-It is a monument classified as Cultural Heritage of Korea (No. 24) and considered as the oldest work of art in the country.
+- The next stop is at the Seokguram temple, where there is a grotto of a “Smiling Buddha“.
+It is a monument classified as the Cultural Heritage of Korea (No. 24) and is considered the oldest work of art in the country.

 Day 13.
 Busan city

 - In the morning – Beomeosa Temple♥.
-This temple is considered as one of the three most important temples in the province of Gyeongsang.
-It is located in a forest and surrounded by mountains.
-A beautiful place, great views.
-There is a silence around, lash green nature and amazing views.
+This temple is considered one of the three most important temples in the province of Gyeongsang.
+It is located in a forest surrounded by mountains.
+This is a beautiful place, with great views.
+There is silence around, lash green nature and amazing views.
 Do not miss a visit to this place!
-There are also several trekking routes, so you can also plan walking in the mountains.
+There are also several trekking routes, so you can also plan to walk in the mountains.

 - Then – Songdo Beach, where there is Songdo Skywalk.
-It is a foot bridge with a length of 365 meters, which is built in a place where the beach meets the rocky shore of the ocean.
+It is a footbridge with a length of 365 meters, built in a place where the beach meets the rocky shore of the ocean.

 - Before sunset, we take a cable car that takes us to Amnam Park.
 The whole trip takes place over the water, along the ocean’s coastline.
 There is an outstanding view of the bay, bridges, port and the city.
-Journey time about 3 minutes.
+The journey time is about 3 minutes.
 It is worth buying a one-way ticket only

-- In the Amnam Park, we are walking back down the Coastal Skywalk ♥.
+- In Amnam Park, we are walking back down the Coastal Skywalk ♥.
 It is a metal footbridge entirely suspended on the edge of the cliff, on the shore of the ocean.
 The entire route is 1.3 km long.
-It is worth to book for this route min.
+It is worth booking for this route min.
 1 hour, and it’s best to be there during sunset.
 Do not miss a visit to this place!

 Day 14.
 Daejeon

-- In the morning departure from Busan and travel by train to Daejeon.
+- In the morning depart from Busan and travel by train to Daejeon.
 The journey takes 1 hour. and 40 min.

 - In the afternoon visit the Yusong Foot Spa, where there are hot springs.
 The park has small paddling pools where you can soak your feet.
 Open 24/7, free admission.

 - Then the botanical garden and garden of tropical plants – Hanbat Arboretum.
-A beautiful park, lots of fragrant flowers, a small lake, a watermill, a few themed gardens.
+A beautiful park, fragrant flowers, a small lake, a watermill, and a few themed gardens.